Frontier gets you connected with safety-first installations. Learn more about Frontier's response to COVID-19 here.

 Netflix® is a stand-alone subscription service, so you don’t need a TV subscription to access its content.
 You can stream movies and TV shows, but not live TV.
-It does require a fast, reliable Internet connection.
+It does require a fast, network-ready Internet connection.

 It’s accessible through the Netflix app from both iOS and Android, as well as laptops and desktops, smart TVs, PlayStation 4, Xbox, Chromecast and even Blu-ray players.
 It also comes integrated into platforms such as FiOS Quantum and Vantage™ TV by Frontier.

-Hulu®, like Netflix, is a stand-alone subscription service and requires a fast, reliable Internet connection connection to stream content.
+Hulu®, like Netflix, is a stand-alone subscription service and requires a fast, network-ready Internet connection connection to stream content.
 A big difference is that Hulu not only lets you stream movies and TV shows that have already aired, but also the latest episodes and new shows from network TV.